 How a bottle looks - which is to say, the first impression that a bartender, sommelier or drinker will get of your product - is a central part of judging for this competition.
 But doesn’t that mean judges know which brand they’re drinking, thereby rendering the tasting section invalid?
 No. Judges, who are drawn from amongst the country’s finest mixologists, bartenders, and managers, only get to see packaging after completing the tasting part of the process.
 The tasting section is completely unbiased.

-The competition is a great opportunity for under-exposed brands to demonstrate why they deserve more attention - and for well-known favourites to show they’ earned the limelight.
-Now is the perfect time to enter as registrations closes on July 20, 2020.
+The competition is a great opportunity for under-exposed brands to demonstrate why they deserve more attention - and for well-known favorites to show they’ve earned the limelight.
+Now is the perfect time to enter as Early Bird closes on February 04, 2021.

-Awards are also given for Spirit of The Year, Distillery of the Year and Best Package, alongside prizes for each spirit, from whisky to rum.
-The most coveted prize of all, perhaps, is a double gold medal, a rare achievement indeed: last year only one spirit, Humboldt Distillery’s Organic Vodka, achieved that.
+Awards are also given for Spirit of The Year, Distillery of the Year, and Best Package, alongside prizes for each spirit, from whisky to rum.
+The most coveted prize of all, perhaps, is a double gold medal, a rare achievement indeed: last year only one spirit, DROUET VSOP COGNAC which is made by Drouet., achieved that.

 Entries will be judged fairly and thoroughly.
 The judges are a diverse, experienced bunch, who know their single malt from their single barrel.
 Amongst a stellar line-up you’ll find Juyoung Kang, the multi-award-winning Lead Bartender & Mixologist at The Dorsey in Las Vegas; Natasha Mesa, head bartendress at Deadshot in Portland, Oregon; Daniel Parks, beverage director at the Future Bars group in the Bay Area; and Simone Mimms, bar manager at Palette in San Francisco.
 It’s a savvy, stylish group, more than capable of sorting the chaff from the wheat.